To analyze the performance of three in-clinic test kits for the detection of

 protective serum antibody titers against:

-Serum samples from 46 vaccinated dogs, were tested for the presence of protective antibodies using three commercial in-clinic test kits:
+46 serum samples from vaccinated dogs – were tested for the presence of protective antibodies using three commercial in-clinic test kits:

 - 5 veterinary clinics (4 in the Netherlands and one in Belgium).

-- 7-10 healthy adult dogs with known vaccination history.
+- 7-10 healthy adult dogs with a known vaccination history.